CSC 140 – Computer Science I (Java)

 2. Beginning on Monday of the second week of the class session, and up to 5 p.m. on the last business day of the week before the last week of instruction for that class, you may withdraw from the class.
 The course will appear on the transcript with a grade of W and there is no refund of tuition and fees.
 To do this:

 a.
-Obtain the Request to Withdraw From Courses form either online at my.parkland or in person from Admissions and Records in U214.
+Obtain the Notification of Intent to Withdraw from Classes form either online at my.parkland.edu or in person from Admissions and Records in U214.

 b.
 Contact your instructor, department chair, or program director for their signature.
-The signature can be obtained in person or via email.
-If you have gotten the signature via email, attach the email to the form and send it to email@example.com.
+If you are unable to meet with your instructor in person, you may contact them via email to obtain the signature.
+If you have received the signature via email, attach the email to the form and send it to firstname.lastname@example.org.

 c.
 If you are a degree-seeking student withdrawing from all courses, you should have an exit interview with a financial aid advisor.
 Call 217-351-2222 or stop by Financial Aid in U286.